yandextaxitech/binaryprefs/README.md

 ## Usage

-Add it in your root build.gradle at the end of repositories:
+Add jitpack to repositories closure.
+For example, you can add it to root build.gradle like this:

 ```groovy